 - Tooth erosion due to highly acidic foods and beverages.

-- Tooth decay, worn, leaky fillings, and broken teeth that expose the dentin of your tooth.
+- Tooth decay, worn and leaky fillings, and broken teeth that expose the dentine of your tooth.

 - Gum recession that leaves your root surface exposed.

 - Grinding your teeth at night.

 - Post dental treatment sensitivity is common but temporary, especially with crowns, fillings and tooth bleaching.

 Sensitive teeth may occur at any age.
 However, a research reported in the Journal of Conservative Dentistry suggests that adults ages 20 to 50 are most likely to report having sensitive teeth, with reports of dentin hypersensitivity peaking with patients between 30 and 40 years of age.
 Although the exact reason for this is unknown, it may be related to the fact that the physical structure of the tooth changes with age.
 Also, older individuals are more likely to have receding gums, one of the causes of sensitive teeth.
 Sometimes the main issue is wear and tear of the tooth enamel, which occurs over time.

 Because a more complex dental problem frequently causes extremely sensitive teeth, it's important to see a dentist and have the issue treated directly.
 The solution may involve a crown, inlay or bonding, depending on the severity of the problem.
 If you have gum disease that has progressed to a chronic or advanced stage, you'll need to treat this as well.
 Your dentist can help come up with a treatment plan.

 If you have lost gum tissue from the root, your dentist may recommend a surgical gum graft to cover the roots so they're protected again.
 If you have persistent and severe sensitivity, or your tooth has suffered severe damage or has become infected, the only viable option may be a root canal according to the Canadian Dental Association.